davelively14/portfolio-bef/_posts/2017-08-13-flatfoot-pt-2.md

 <br>
 Our `User` is still be referenced by elements of another table, so Ecto will throw that `ConstraintError`.
 Our problem, though, is that our `User` schema in `Clients` does not declare the `has_many` ratio with `wards` table.

-We could simply add the `has_many :wards` with a `on_delete: delete_all` option, which is what the [Phoenix 1.3 guides suggest](https://hexdocs.pm/phoenix/1.3.0-rc.3/contexts.html#adding-a-cms-context-with-cross-context-dependencies).
-But that can quickly become troublesome if we have multiple contexts that need access to all `User` associations.
-If you have to add all associations for every `User` use, it would be difficult to maintain.
-One solution to limiting that coupling is to create a new shared system:
+We could simply add the `has_many :wards` and `has_many :watchlists` with a `on_delete: delete_all` option, which is what the [Phoenix 1.3 guides suggest](https://hexdocs.pm/phoenix/1.3.0/contexts.html#cross-context-dependencies).
+But since those guides weren't available in the RC version of 1.3.0, and I was rather obsessed with decoupling, I opted to create one central schema that contained all the associations.

+I wouldn't recommend doing this (follow the guides above), but I leave it here to show an alternate method: create a new shared system:

 <pre>
 |-- shared